d12frosted/elpa-mirror/melpa/lsp-latex-readme.txt

   ,----
   |  1  (add-to-list 'load-path "/path/to/lsp-latex")
   |  2  (require 'lsp-latex)
-  |  3  ;; "texlab" must be located at a directory contained in `exec-path'.
+  |  3  ;; "texlab" executable must be located at a directory contained in `exec-path'.
   |  4  ;; If you want to put "texlab" somewhere else,
   |  5  ;; you can specify the path to "texlab" as follows:
   |  6  ;; (setq lsp-latex-texlab-executable "/path/to/texlab")